ganeswar-velvadapu/lambda/chat-app/README.md

     ```
    This will start the server using Nodemon.

-2. Open your browser and go to `http://localhost:3000`and register yourself as user1.
+2. Open your browser and go to `http://localhost:3000` and register yourself as user1.

-3. Open another tab in the browser and go to `http://localhost:3000`and register yourself as user2.
+3. Open another tab in the browser and go to `http://localhost:3000` and register yourself as user2.

 4. Enjoy Chatting